OceanGate employee pushes back against idea of 'desperation' to complete missions

 A key employee with the company that owned the experimental submersible that imploded en route to the wreckage of the Titanic pushed back at a question from a Coast Guard investigator about whether OceanGate felt a sense of "desperation" to complete the dives because of the high price tag.

-“Not a desperation, there definitely was an urgency to delivery on what we had offered and a dedication and perseverance towards that goal,” said Amber Bay, director of administration for the company that owned the doomed Titan submersible.
-She insisted the company would not “conduct dives that would be risky just to meet a need."
+Amber Bay, director of administration for the company that owned the doomed Titan submersible, insisted Tuesday that the company would not “conduct dives that would be risky just to meet a need.”

-Other witnesses have characterized those who paid $250,000 to participate in OceanGate voyages to the Titanic as passengers, but Bay described them more as explorers who were invited to take an active role in the missions.
-“These were the people we were looking for.
-Explorers.
-Adventurers,” Bay testified Tuesday.
+But she agreed that the company wanted to deliver for those who paid $250,000 and were encouraged to participate as “mission specialists.”

+“There definitely was an urgency to deliver on what we had offered and a dedication and perseverance towards that goal,” she told a Coast Guard panel.

 OceanGate co-founder Stockton Rush was among the five people who died when the submersible imploded in June 2023.